 The State of Washington Department of Retirement Systems will report on pensions paid by the State of Washington Department of Retirement Systems.

-Your Form 1099-R is available online through Workday on the first payday in January.
+Your Form 1099-R is available online through Workday after the first payday in January.

-Paper forms will be mailed to the home address listed in Workday during the last week of January.
+Paper forms will be mailed during the last week of January to the designated mailing address listed in Workday.

 Explanation of the IRS Form 1099-R